ayau3/c-p-and-e-final-project-spring-2018/README.md

 - Week 1: Write proposal
 - Week 2: Purchase microphone and neopixels and create a mockup of where we wanted all of the LEDs to be
-- Week 3: Programmed sensors and finalized layout of LEDs
+- Week 3: Program sensors and finalize layout of LEDs
-- Week 4: Finished painting Starry Night, created frame
+- Week 4: Finish painting Starry Night, create frame
-- Week 5: Assembled all components, debugged neopixels, presented
+- Week 5: Assemble all components, debug neopixels, present

 ## Completed Work